 Accordingly, members and officers of the Corporation, Institute senior officers, and other members of the staff in a position to make decisions favoring one or another outside interest should annually acknowledge in writing their knowledge of this policy and either affirm that they have no interest, direct or indirect, in conflict with the Institute's interest, or identify any interests that have the potential for conflict.
 Members of the Faculty should provide similar information to their department heads, as part of their annual report of their outside professional activities.
 Certain faculty and staff are subject to investigator disclosure requirements by federal agencies.
 In those cases, the specific policy should be obtained from the Institute's Conflict of Interest Officer at email@example.com or the Vice President for Research.

 There are situations sufficiently complex that judgments may differ as to whether there is or may be a conflict of interest, and individuals may inadvertently place themselves in situations where conflict exists.
 Accordingly, anyone with a personal interest that may have the potential for conflict with the interests or welfare of the Institute should seek advice and guidance by reviewing the circumstances with the department head, center or laboratory director (who, in the case of sponsored research, should consult with the Institute's Conflict of Interest Officer at firstname.lastname@example.org, or other such person as may be designated by the President).
+Other resources for advice include the Human Resources staff, Medical Department staff, the Ombuds Office, or other counseling resources of the Institute.
+In addition to these resources, students also have available to assist them their faculty advisors, the faculty in residence, and student support resources.

 4.4.1 Guidelines for Licensing and Equity Ownership